hskrasek/spellcheck/README.md

 Spell checking program.
 Python3

+##Notice
+While researching this problem I was able to find quite a few implementations of this in numerous languages.
+Not sure why people would pick Java but to each there own.
+I found that the best solution to this issue was located here: https://github.com/yuxinzhu/spellchecker.
+I attempted to re-write this in Python 3 by hand but found that it produce some unforseen results, so I then used the built in 2to3 tool which was able to upgrade the program from a python2.7 to python3.x environment.

+I thought I would be upfront with this, for there were two many examples online for my code to not be directly influenced/copied.

 ###Problem

 Write a program that reads a large list of English words (e.g. from /usr/share/dict/words on a unix system) into memory, and then reads words from stdin, and prints either the best spelling suggestion, or "NO SUGGESTION" if no suggestion can be found.
 The program should print ">" as a prompt before reading each word, and should loop until killed.